Varneon/UdonEssentials/Assets/Varneon/Udon Prefabs/Essentials/Music Player/README.md

 1) You may change any of the parameters on the Tunify UdonBehaviour under the "Settings" tab.
 Please do not modify the References unless you know what you are doing

-2) If you would like to debug the player in game, the Tunify UdonBehaviour has a field for my UdonDebugger which is demonstrated in the example scene
+2) If you would like to debug the player in game, the Tunify UdonBehaviour has a field for my UdonConsole which is demonstrated in the example scene